du82/unfathoming/content/blog/2024/the-bitcoiners-were-wrong.md

 ---
-title: The Bitcooiners were wrong
+title: The Bitcoiners were wrong
 date: 2024-05-15
 tags:
   - privacy